christine-iyer/rough-auto/server/README.md

 ## Features

+# To DO.
+Move front end to newest backend version.

 - Mechanic signup and login
 - List of mechanics and their services **for customer shopping**, ie, everyone has access.
 - Mechanic Dashboard